sleicht/dotfiles-zsh/.config/claude/commands/commit_message.md

 Specification

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 1. Commits MUST be prefixed with the jira ticket number that looks something like this MLE-999 or TE-222.
-1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL !, and REQUIRED terminal colon and space.
+2. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL !, and REQUIRED terminal colon and space.
-1. The type `feat` MUST be used when a commit adds a new feature to your application or library.
+3. The type `feat` MUST be used when a commit adds a new feature to your application or library.
-1. The type `fix` MUST be used when a commit represents a bug fix for your application.
+4. The type `fix` MUST be used when a commit represents a bug fix for your application.
-1. A scope MAY be provided after a type.
+5. A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `fix(parser):`
-1. A description MUST immediately follow the colon and space after the type/scope prefix.
+6. A description MUST immediately follow the colon and space after the type/scope prefix.
    The description is a short summary of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string_.
-1. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
+7. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
-1. A commit body is free-form and MAY consist of any number of newline separated paragraphs.
+8. A commit body is free-form and MAY consist of any number of newline separated paragraphs.
-1. One or more footers MAY be provided one blank line after the body.
+9. One or more footers MAY be provided one blank line after the body.
 Each footer MUST consist of a word token, followed by either a `:<space>` or `<space>#` separator, followed by a string value (this is inspired by the [git trailer convention](https://git-scm.com/docs/git-interpret-trailers)).
-1. A footer's token MUST use `-` in place of whitespace characters, e.g., `Acked-by` (this helps differentiate the footer section from a multi-paragraph body).
+10. A footer's token MUST use `-` in place of whitespace characters, e.g., `Acked-by` (this helps differentiate the footer section from a multi-paragraph body).
 An exception is made for `BREAKING CHANGE`, which MAY also be used as a token.
-1. A footer's value MAY contain spaces and newlines, and parsing MUST terminate when the next valid footer token/separator pair is observed.
+11. A footer's value MAY contain spaces and newlines, and parsing MUST terminate when the next valid footer token/separator pair is observed.
-1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as an entry in the footer.
+12. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as an entry in the footer.
-1. If included as a footer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files_.
+13. If included as a footer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files_.
-1. If included in the type/scope prefix, breaking changes MUST be indicated by a ! immediately before the `:`.
+14. If included in the type/scope prefix, breaking changes MUST be indicated by a ! immediately before the `:`.
 If ! is used, `BREAKING CHANGE:` MAY be omitted from the footer section, and the commit description SHALL be used to describe the breaking change.
-1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: update ref docs._
+15. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: update ref docs._
-1. The units of information that make up Conventional Commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
+16. The units of information that make up Conventional Commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
-1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.
+17. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.

 Why Use Conventional Commits